InjectiveLabs/injective-chain-releases/README.md

 # Injective Chain releases

-The repository hosts Injective Chain releases of binary artifacts.
+This repository hosts Injective Chain releases of binary artifacts.

 It also contains hassle-free guides and scripts for getting started and managing Injective Chain nodes.